QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    b_t) \cdot ( s_t - b_t) + \ell_t^2 ] \bigl| J_0 , \ 0 < \beta < 1

-We now proceed to give examples of production and household technologies that appear in various models that appear in the literature
+We now proceed to give examples of production and household technologies that appear in various models that appear in the literature.

 First, we give examples of production Technologies